It’s the beginning of blueberry season over here; let the parade of baked goods begin!

 - 1 1/2 cups (140 g) blueberries

-1 Preheat oven to 325°F (160°C).
+1 Prep pan, heat oven, whisk the flour, baking powder, salt: Preheat oven to 325°F (160°C).
 Prepare a 9x5-inch loaf pan, smearing the inside with butter.
 In a medium bowl, vigorously whisk together the flour, baking powder and salt.

-2 Rinse the blueberries and toss them with a little flour to lightly coat them (this will help keep them from sinking to the bottom of the cake).
+2 Toss blueberries with flour: Rinse the blueberries and toss them with a little flour to lightly coat them (this will help keep them from sinking to the bottom of the cake).

-4 Remove the bowl from the mixer and stir in the dry ingredients in 3 or 4 additions, until just incorporated.
+4 Add dry ingredients, then blueberries: Remove the bowl from the mixer and stir in the dry ingredients in 3 or 4 additions, until just incorporated.
 Do not over mix.
 Stir in the blueberries.